taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 If, on the other hand, you can alert the operating system that it needs to wipe deleted data in the background, wipes (and deletes) can improve in performance.

-Caveats, not all SSDs can support this as of this writing, nor do all variety of filesystem format, and you have to be using a newer linux kernel...
+Caveats, not all SSDs can support this as of this writing, nor do all variety of file system format, and you have to be using a newer linux kernel...

 * Am I running at least Linux kernel 3.2?: `uname -a`
 * Are my disks formatted as ext4?: `mount | grep ext4`
   This shows (on my laptop) that `/` (root), `/boot`, and `/home` are formatted as ext4
 * Can my SSD support this functionality?:`lsblk --discard`
   This shows you two things, (1) what devices are at play and (2) do they, and their partitions support TRIM.
 If you see 0 values under DISC-GRAN and DISC-MAX, then don't continue, your SSD does not support TRIM.

-  On my laptop, I see...
+  On my laptop, for example, I see...
   - 512B for the first and 2G for the second values for all mount points listed above and swap
   - that they are all "luks" encrypted
   - and that there is only one SSD called device "sda".
 Since I know it is one device "sda" I should also see a filed called "discard_granularity" in "/sys/block/sda/queue/": `ls -l /sys/block/sda/queue/discard_granularity # Does this file exist?`

+  On my vultr.com instance, as a counter example, I see...
+  - 0B and 0B respectively ...
+TRIM is not supported
-* Some have noted that LUKS-encrypted mounts may have weakened encryption if    you enable TRIM.
-I honestly don't know what this means or why, so do further research if this is a concern.
+* Some have noted that LUKS-encrypted mounts may weaken encryption if you enable TRIM.
+I honestly don't know what this really means or why, so do further research if this is a concern.

-> _Special note: Those the swap partition may be listed for TRIM capable, do not
+> _Special note: Though the swap partition may be listed for TRIM capable, do
-> set it to take extra action here.
-The way swap works makes this a non-issue._
+> not set it to take extra action here.
+By virtue of the way swap works, this a
+> non-issue._

 Okay.
 Do you meet those criteria?
 Continue on..

-Read more about this topic here...
+Reference: Read more about this topic here...

 * Generally: _[Opensource.com: Solid state drives in Linux: Enabling TRIM for SSDs](https://opensource.com/article/17/1/solid-state-drives-linux-enabling-trim-ssds)_
 * Better detail that also addresses LUKS encrypted drives: _[Blog: How to TRIM your encrypted SSD in Fedora 19 ](https://lukas.zapletalovi.com/2013/11/how-to-trim-your-ssd-in-fedora-19.html)_

 There are three routes you can take to enable TRIMing.
-(1) add "discard" to you mount settings, and/or (2) set up a cronjob to perform periodic TRIM cleanup of deleted files, and/or (3) turn on systemd-managed periodic TRIM cleanup.
-Method 1 can cause undo deletion performance loss (always wiping on every delete) so that is not recommended, instead focus on method 2 or method 3 because they will clean up deleted data periodically as a background process.
+(1) add "discard" to your mount settings, and/or (2) set up a cronjob to perform periodic TRIM cleanup of deleted files, and/or (3) turn on systemd-managed periodic TRIM cleanup.
+Method 1 can cause undo deletion performance loss (always wiping on every delete) so that is not recommended.
+Instead focus on method 2 or method 3 because they will clean up deleted data periodically as a background process.

 **Method 1: "discard" in mount settings**

 Described here in order to be complete.
 This will tell the OS to wipe upon delete instead of just marking the data.
-Downside: There is a performance loss upon deletion.
+Downside: There is a performance hit every time a deletion is performed.

 Edit _fstab_ and add a "discard" parameter to the settings....